 VersaMark: This ink is colorless and can be used for heat embossing and resist techniques.
 If you stamp it on colored card stock, it will leave a watermark-type impression (tone on tone).
 It will also hold chalk really well, so you can stamp your image with VersaMark, daub chalk over it, and get a neat (if horribly out of style) look.

-There are other types of ink, such as hybrid inks and distressing inks and inks for stamping on fabric.
+There are other types of ink, such as hybrid inks and inks for stamping on fabric.
 I don't use them and can't say much about them.
-Also, I have heard amazing things about A Muse's inks, but again, I haven't tried them myself.

 Types of Ink Pads

 I used to think bigger was better and bought only full-sized pads.
-Now, I prefer the smaller pads.
+Then, I preferred the smaller pads.
 Not only are they easier to store but they seem to stay inked longer.
 I particularly love the dew-drop style pads (VersaMagic, Brilliance, Memento).
 The pointy end of the pad makes inking just part of a stamp so much easier.
 I don't like the little cubes, though.
 The lids aren't always tight.
 Lately, however, I've been moving back to the larger pads.
 There's no perfect answer...just use what you like.

 How Many Colors Do You Need?